Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 \end{definition}

-Note that $\tilde{d}_b=2$ if $ \mathbb{G}_2(b)=\emptyset$, meaning that estimate canonical dimension for $2$-point bubbles is then fixed to $2$, with respect to our preliminary discussion.
-This statement may be cheeked as follows.
-Let us consider a 1PI $2n$-point leading graph $\mathcal{G}_n$ in a renormalizable sector, build of bubbles $\gamma_n$ with zero flow dimension.
-A leading order $2n$-point graph $\mathcal{G}_n$ may be obtained from a leading $2$-points graphs $\mathcal{G}_2$ from deleting $n-1$ internal edges.
-Let $\omega(\mathcal{G}_2)$ the divergent degree of the $2$-point graph.
+Note that $\tilde{d}_b=2$ if $ \mathbb{G}_2(b)=\emptyset$, meaning that estimate canonical dimension for two-point bubbles is then fixed to $2$, with respect to our preliminary discussion.
+This statement may be checked as follows.
+Let us consider a 1PI $2n$-point leading graph $\mathcal{G}_n$ in a renormalizable sector, built of bubbles $\gamma_n$ with zero flow dimension.
+A leading order $2n$-point graph $\mathcal{G}_n$ may be obtained from a leading two-points graph $\mathcal{G}_2$ from deleting $n-1$ internal edges.
+Let $\omega(\mathcal{G}_2)$ be the divergent degree of the two-point graph.
 Consistency with renormalizability then requires that the leading quantum corrections for considered renormalizable sectors behave like $\Lambda^{2}$, then we come to \\

-Deleting a $k$-dipole leads to remove one edge and at most $d$ internal faces.
+Deleting a $k$-dipole leads to removing one edge and at most $d$ internal faces.
 However, the number of deleted faces can be reduced if we choose to delete an edge on the boundary of a maximal number of external faces.
 We restrict our attention on the cases of $k$-dipole contractible families.
 Then, deleting $n-1$ edges correspond to deletes $k(n-1)$ faces, and :

-Note that this equation make sens only for $n=2$ and $n=3$.
-For $n>3$, the equation $2-(k-2)(n-1)=0$ have no integer solutions.
+Note that this equation make sense only for $n=2$ and $n=3$.
+For $n>3$, the equation $2-(k-2)(n-1)=0$ has no integer solutions.
 Then, we expect that the only $k$-dipole just-renormalizable models are given when $n=2,k=4$ or $n=3,k=3$.
 The first condition corresponds to the quartic melonic sector.
 The second condition will be described later in the next subsection. \\

-The canonical dimension of the differents boundaries bubbles for a given sectors have to be closed.
+The canonical dimension of the different boundaries bubbles for a given sectors have to be closed.
 From the bubbles with valence $n$ in a $k$-dipole contractible family, $n-1$ valent bubbles may be obtained from optimal contraction of a $k$-dipole on a just renormalizable interaction $\gamma_n$.
-Creating such a dipole increases the number of $0$-edges of $1$, and then create $k$ internal faces.
+Creating such a dipole increases the number of $0$-edges of $1$, and then creates $k$ internal faces.
 The scaling is then given by: